LOGIN/REGISTER

 Physical health materially depends upon correct breathing.
 Oriental teachers say the physical benefits derived from correct breathing habits aid mental power, happiness, self-control, clear-sightedness, morals and even spiritual growth.

-Given we have to breathe, it worth understanding the “yogi science of breath.”
+Given we have to breathe, it's worth understanding the “yogi science of breath.”

 yogic breathing